ESL Gestures: 5 Key Ways to Use Gestures and Mime to Liven Up Your ESL Classroom

 Some countries use more gestures and expressions than others.
 It’s imperative that you, as an ESL instructor, talk about the importance of using gestures when communicating.
 What your ESL students need to know is that, even though they may have mastered using polite language in English, the way they use their bodies is also very important.

 If you need them to come to the board, motion the “come here” gesture to them.
 If you don’t have any idea how to answer their question, shrug your shoulders to show that you don’t know the answer.
 By doing this, you’re helping them subconsciously learn how to gesture correctly when speaking English.

-5. Reinforce and Practice Using Mime Games
+5. Reinforce and Practice Using Miming Games

 Emphasize is a fun game for the pre-intermediate ESL level and above.
 This requires the students to use different gestures and tones depending on the given situation.
 The aim of this fun little ESL game is to have the students try and deduce the situation from an acting student’s tone, word stress and body language.

 A: Hey, how are you?